A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

-To understand whether the poor disentanglement in $K=2$ stems from the linear architecture of the encoder and decoder, we replace the linear encoder and decoder with more complicated MLP encoder and decoder, denoted as DisRNN-MLP.
-Its alignment $R^2$ remains lower than that of the DisRNN with two rank-2 groups.
-In particular, DisRNN-MLP fails to separate trajectories to $45^\circ$ and $90^\circ$ (colored by orange, green), and the same for $135^\circ$ and $180^\circ$ (colored by red and purple), which remain mixed.
-Besides, DisRNN-MLP does not support explicit connectivity estimation due to its nonlinear encoder and decoder.
-This further supports that higher-than-rank-1 latent groups are necessary for describing the $x$ or $y$ movement dynamics, and that simply having a more complicated VAE architecture might not resolve the disentanglement limitations of low-ranked groups.
+To understand whether the poor factorization in $K=2$ stems from the linear architecture of the encoder and decoder, we replace the linear encoder and decoder with more complicated MLP encoder and decoder, denoted as FacRNN-MLP.
+Its alignment $R^2$ remains lower than that of the FacRNN with two rank-2 groups.
+In particular, FacRNN-MLP fails to separate trajectories to $45^\circ$ and $90^\circ$ (colored by orange, green), and the same for $135^\circ$ and $180^\circ$ (colored by red and purple), which remain mixed.
+Besides, FacRNN-MLP does not support explicit connectivity estimation due to its nonlinear encoder and decoder (effective-connectivity proxies such as local Jacobian linearization are discussed in Appendix~\ref{appendix:nonlinear}).
+This further supports that higher-than-rank-1 latent groups are necessary for describing the $x$ or $y$ movement dynamics, and that simply having a more complicated VAE architecture might not resolve the factorization limitations of low-ranked groups.